Worries mount for German 'Mittelstand' as election looms

 Joerg Woltmann, owner of KPM, a 250-year-old porcelain manufacturer in Berlin once owned by the German monarchy, said a rise in taxes would make firms like his, a 180-employee business with sales of 10 million euros last year, more vulnerable to crises by plundering company reserves.

-Worries about tax hikes are one reason most of the managers of small and medium-sized businesses interviewed by Reuters said they would back center-right parties in the upcoming election.
+Worries about tax hikes are one reason most of the managers of small and medium-sized businesses interviewed by Reuters said they would back centre-right parties in the upcoming election.

 They applaud Merkel's steady crisis management.
 She has kept the economy in relatively good shape during the financial crisis with measures like subsidies for companies that reduce staff hours while avoiding layoffs, and has managed to keep the euro intact while setting tough conditions for bailouts.